 In addition, work and public Internet providers often have restrictions, including firewalls and other safety precautions, that may limit your viewing of lectures.
 We encourage students to invest in Internet for their homes, to avoid any trouble or inability to view lecutres.

-Much of the software required from the program can be obtained at the beginning of each semester from Microsoft Azure.
-Microsoft productivity software (Word, Excel, PowerPoint, etc.) can be downloaded through your Wayne State 360 account from C&IT.
+Much of the software required from the program can be obtained at the beginning of each semester from Microsoft.
+Microsoft productivity software (Word, Excel, PowerPoint, etc.) can be downloaded through your Wayne State 365 account from C&IT.
 For more information visit the C&IT website.
 Student accounts will not be active until the first day of school.
-To start in the program we encourage that you have the latest version of the following programs:
+If you're starting in the program we encourage that you have the latest version of the following programs:

 Other Hardware Considerations